 Zerobus Ingest connector overview

-The connector benefits clients who face challenges when integrating with systems or writing directly in Delta Lake format.
-Any application that can communicate via gRPC and construct Protobuf messages can use Zerobus Ingest to push data efficiently into Delta tables.
+Any application that can integrate with Zerobus Ingest SDKs or communicate via supported APIs (gRPC and REST) can use Zerobus Ingest to push data efficiently into Delta tables.

-The Zerobus Ingest API buffers transmitted data before adding it to a Delta table.
+The Zerobus Ingest buffers transmit data before adding it to a Delta table.
 This buffering creates an efficient and durable ingestion mechanism that supports a high volume of clients with variable throughput.

-Once materialized into Delta format, the data becomes fully compatible with the comprehensive Databricks Data Intelligence Platform, allowing users to leverage familiar tools and functionalities for further data analysis and processing.
+Once materialized in Delta format, the data becomes fully compatible with the comprehensive Databricks Data Intelligence Platform, enabling users to leverage familiar tools and capabilities for further data analysis and processing.

 Concepts

-A data producer first opens a stream to a Delta table, constructs a message matching its schema, and then pushes the message to the Zerobus Ingest API.
-The service makes the data durable, acknowledges the client's message, and materializes the data in the Delta table.
+A data producer first opens a stream to Zerobus Ingest API and specifies a target Delta table, constructs a message matching its schema, and then pushes the message via the opened stream.
+The service makes the data durable, acknowledges the client's message, and materializes the data in the Delta table in an optimized fashion.

 Server